NemoOnGH/NemosInventorySorting/wiki/home.md

 # Description

 **Nemo's Inventory Sorting** is a *client-side* mod that adds buttons to your inventory GUI.
-Sort your inventory A–Z or Z–A, move all matching or all items, or drop everything at once — all with a single click.
+Sort your inventory, move all matching or all items, or drop everything at once — all with a single click.
 You can even filter and highlight items in containers by typing part of their name!

 > 💡 **Tip:** If you're a dark mode enthusiast, you can use the built-in dark mode resource pack.